WinOptimizer removal instructions

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-PC Win Booster, Fast Computer and HomeGuard are the names of other programs that are categorized as PUAs too.
-It is common that they are designed as tools that supposed to fix errors, registry, remove unnecessary files and/or improve computer performance in some other ways.
-Although, it is common that they do not operate as they were advertised (do not fix any issues) and are designed only to generate revenue for their developers.
+PC Win Booster, Fast Computer and HomeGuard are examples of other programs that are categorized as PUAs.
+They supposedly fix errors, registry, remove unnecessary files and improve computer performance in other ways, however, they do not operate as advertised or fix any issues.
+They are designed only to generate revenue for the developers.

 How did potentially unwanted applications install on my computer?

-Developers often include PUAs in various download and/or installation setups of other software as additional offers.
-Typically, offers to download and/or install potentially unwanted apps can be declined through setup's "Advanced", "Custom" and other similar settings.
-Although, not all users check those settings (they leave them unchanged).
-If those settings are not changed before completing downloads, installations, then included apps are allowed to be downloaded and/or installed too.
-Additionally, PUAs can get installed through deceptive ads that are designed to run certain scripts, however, it happens only when users click those advertisements.
+Developers often include PUAs into the various download/installation set-ups of other software as 'additional offers'.
+Typically, offers to download or install potentially unwanted apps can be declined through "Advanced", "Custom" and other similar settings.
+Many users fail to check and change these settings before completing the process, thereby allowing PUAs to be downloaded and/or installed.
+PUAs are also installed through deceptive ads that run certain scripts, however, this happens only when people click them.

-Programs, files should not be downloaded from unofficial websites, through Peer-to-Peer networks (torrent clients, eMule, and so on), via third party downloaders, or installed through third party installers.
-It is strongly recommended to download software only from official websites and via direct links.
-Also, download and installation setups that contain settings like "Custom", "Advanced", etc., should be always checked for offers to download and/or install additionally included, unwanted software.
-It is because those settings often mention offers to download and/or install PUAs.
-Furthermore, intrusive ads that appear on shady pages often not just open questionable websites but also cause unwanted downloads, installations.
-Therefore, such ads should not be trusted, clicked.
-Additionally, there should be no unwanted extensions, plug-ins or add-ons installed on a browser and programs of this kind installed on the operating system.
+Do not download programs or files from unofficial websites, through Peer-to-Peer networks (torrent clients, eMule, and so on), via third party downloaders or installed through third party installers.
+You are strongly advised to download software only from official websites and via direct links.
+Check all "Custom" and "Advanced" settings and decline offers to download or install additionally-included, unwanted software (PUAs).
+Do not click intrusive ads that appear on dubious web pages, since they can open dubious websites and cause unwanted downloads and installations.
+Remove any unwanted extensions, plug-ins and add-ons installed on the browser, and programs of this kind installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.